Mario760/Elevator-Simulation-System/README.md

 #### Program Instructions:

-After pulling the project from Github, run the main class to start the program.
+After pulling the project from Github, run the main class in Eclipse to start the program.

-There is currently no UI so all output will be in the command line.
+There is currently no UI so all output will be in the console.